enst80/mediawiki-extensions-Auth_remoteuser/README.md

             }
         ]

-* You can set user preferences for new users only or force their setting on each request.
-For example if your users email is specified by an external source and you don't want the user to change this email inside MediaWiki, then use the following configuration variable instead.
-(You can use both configuration variables at the same time, if for example the real name can be changed inside MediaWiki, but the email does not):

-        $wgAuthRemoteuserUserPrefsForced = null; // default

-        // Users email address should not be changed inside MediaWiki.
-        $wgAuthRemoteuserUserPrefsForced = [
-            'email' => $_SERVER[ 'AUTHENTICATE_MAIL' ]
-        ];
-        // But the language can be changed inside MediaWiki.
-        $wgAuthRemoteuserUserPrefs = [
-            'language' => 'en'
-        ];

 * By default this extension mimics the behaviour of Auth_remoteuser versions prior 2.0.0, which prohibits using another local user then the one identified by the environment variable.
 You can change this behaviour with the following configuration:

         $wgAuthRemoteuserAllowUserSwitch = false; // default

         $wgAuthRemoteuserAllowUserSwitch = true;

 * As an immutable SessionProvider (see `AllowUserSwitch` config above) all special pages and login/logout links for authentication aren't needed anymore by the identified user.
 If you still want them to be shown, for example if you are using other session providers besides this one, then set the following accordingly:

         $wgAuthRemoteuserRemoveAuthPagesAndLinks = true; // default

         $wgAuthRemoteuserRemoveAuthPagesAndLinks = false;

 * If you are using other SessionProvider extensions besides this one, you have to specify their significance by using an ascending priority:

         $wgAuthRemoteuserPriority = 50; // default